 - Grief connection groups and group support services

 - Counseling specifically for children who are grieving

 Grief is a normal response of emotions, thoughts and behaviors that follow the loss of someone or something important to you.
-There is no wrong way to grieve unless it causes pain to yourself or others, such as excessive consumption of alcohol.
+There is no wrong way to grieve unless it causes pain to yourself, or others.

 Grief is a natural part of life, it is very personal, and the process should take however long it takes for you to get through it.
 Don’t let people tell you how you’re supposed to feel.
 Sometimes you may not feel anything at all, but once the shock wears off, you may find yourself experiencing any number of emotions.
 Again, there is no wrong way to grieve.
 To learn more, call us at 336-475-5444.